The Tracker (2002 film): Production

 The film was shot in the semi-arid, rugged Arkaroola Sanctuary, in South Australia's Flinders Ranges.
 De Heer used an intentionally small film crew, saying that "It's all a much better process ...".
-The film is intercut with paintings by Peter Coad which portray brutal actions not shown, while the lyrics of the soundtrack (written by De Heer) form part of the narrative, and are sung by Archie Roach with music composed by Graham Tardif.
+Lyrics of the soundtrack (written by De Heer) form part of the narrative, and are sung by Archie Roach with music composed by Graham Tardif.

+Peter Coad, an artist from South Australia, was hired by de Heer to create paintings that intercut the film to portray the brutal actions not shown.
+As preliminary work, Coad spent a month in Arkaroola.
+In total 14 paintings appear in the film, each painted on location in the same ratio used in the film, 1:2.
+Paul Byrnes, curator of the National Film and Sound Archive's Australian Screen, wrote that this artistic choice was to "disrupt the place that violent scenes usually occupy in violent cinema – there is no payoff for the viewer who wants the thrill of gore.
+Instead, each killing becomes a kind of instant history."